gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 - send to a closed channel panics
 - receive from a closed channel returns the zero value immediately.

 "Send to a nil channel block forever" – at first sight, this seems like something possible.
-But, after double-checking with the code, `inChannel` is initialised in the `Metrics` constructor.
+But, after double-checking with the code, `inChannel` is [initialised in the `Metrics` constructor](https://github.com/narqo/postmortem-debug-go/blob/2c42ca73ebd500fe8da1c6ac8ecaf4af143aca78/example/server/metrics.go#L73).
 So it can't be nil.

-Let’s look at the list of functions we’ve got above.
-Could this (buffered) channel become full because we've stuck somewhere in `(*Metrics).startInChannelConsumer()`?

-As you may notice, there is no `startInChannelConsumer` method in the list at all.
-But what if we stuck somewhere below the method’s callstack?
+As you may notice, there was no `startInChannelConsumer` method in the list of function we've previously collected with jq.
+Could this (buffered) channel become full because we've stuck somewhere inside `main.(*Metrics).startInChannelConsumer()`?

-Delve provides the start position from where we came to the user location, that is `startLoc` field in the JSON.
-Search for goroutines whose start location was in `startInChannelConsumer` function:
+Delve provides the start position from where we came to the location in the code described in `userCurrentLoc` field in the JSON.
+This location is stored in `startLoc` field.
+With the following jq command search for all goroutines whose start location was in `startInChannelConsumer` function:

 ```
 $ jq '.result[] | select(.startLoc.function.name | test("startInChannelConsumer$"))' server-test-1_dlv-rpc-list_goroutines.json

 {
   "id": 20,
+  "currentLoc": {
+    "pc": 4380603,
+    "file": "/usr/local/go/src/runtime/proc.go",
+    "line": 303,
+    "function": {
+      "name": "runtime.gopark",
+      "value": 4380368,
+      "type": 0,
+      "goType": 0,
+      "optimized": true
+    }
+  },
   "userCurrentLoc": {
-    "pc": 7355276,
+    "pc": 6440847,
     "file": "/vagrant/example/server/metrics.go",
-    "line": 145,
+    "line": 105,
     "function": {
       "name": "main.(*Metrics).SetM",
-      "value": 7354992,
+      "value": 6440672,
       "type": 0,
       "goType": 0,
       "optimized": true
     }
   },
   "startLoc": {
-    "pc": 7355584,
+    "pc": 6440880,
     "file": "/vagrant/example/server/metrics.go",
-    "line": 167,
+    "line": 109,
     "function": {
       "name": "main.(*Metrics).startInChannelConsumer",
-      "value": 7355584,
+      "value": 6440880,
       "type": 0,
       "goType": 0,
       "optimized": true